StarlingUAS/example_python_controller/README.md

 # Useful and Example Controllers developed for general starling usage

-This folder contains a number of general controllers for general usage of the starling system.
+This folder contains a number of simple example general controllers for general usage of the starling system.

 ## Building and Installation